1912, October 29

 1915, June 30

 City of Tampa formally accepts Carnegie building at 102 East Seventh Avenue.

 Tampa Public Library begins service at 102 East Seventh Avenue.
 Find more about the library's Seventh Avenue origins.

 A library for Negroes opens at the Harlem Academy.

 West Tampa Library merges with Tampa Public Library System.

 Ybor City Branch Library opens at 1729 East Broadway.

 West Branch Library opens at 1129 Main Street.

-Port Tampa Women's Club opens library at corner of West Shore & Bayshore Boulevards.
+Port Tampa Women's Club opens a library at corner of West Shore & Bayshore Boulevards.

-Tampa's second City Bookmobile serves Ballast Point, Forest Hills, Palma Ceia, Sulphur Springs & Wellswood.
+Tampa's second City Bookmobile begins serving Ballast Point, Forest Hills, Palma Ceia, Sulphur Springs & Wellswood.

 1960, October 29